blockchain-unica/rosetta-smart-contracts/contracts/decentralized_identity/readme.md

-# Decentralized Identity
+# Decentralized identity

 ## Specification

 This case study is intended to represent the SSI context.
 The reference implementation is an extraction from the EIP 1056 implementation.

-*Identity* is a blockchain address that has the property of belonging to another address.
+- *Identity* is a blockchain address that has the property of belonging to another address.
-*Owner* is an account that has the authority to perform actions on the identity.
+- *Owner* is an account that has the authority to perform actions on the identity.
-*Delegate* This is an account that could have some privileges for a specific identity.
+- *Delegate* This is an account that could have some privileges for a specific identity.
 Each identity can have multiple delegate names, one for each specific type.
 The owner of an identity can assign a delegate to it, specifying the type of delegate.
 A delegate remains valid for a certain period of time (expressed in blocks).
-*Actor* is the account that performs actions.
+- *Actor* is the account that performs actions.
 In public functions, it is always the message sender.

-In this use case, we define two actors: Owner1, Onwer2
+In this use case, we define two actors: Owner1, Owner2

 After creation, the following sequence of actions is possible:
 - **Generate new Identity**.
 Actor: Owner1.